Svalbaz/Neverwinter/sessions/session-04.md

 > Maybe it was The Boy, he doesn't really look like a bandit.
 >
 > Baras has ..unusual methods for a Cleric.
+>
+> It is what it is.
+>
+> Either way we're back at Stonehill Inn, again.
+We regroup and try again tomorrow.